HERE Data Hub CLI¶

-Upload with a unique ID¶
+Upload a CSV using a unique ID¶

 here xyz upload -f data.csv -i unique_id

 This feature should be used if your data has well-known and truly unique identifiers that you want to preserve.
-The Data Hub API can query individual features by feature ID, so this can be a valuable method of accessing and updating data.
+The Data Hub API can query individual features by feature ID, so this can be a valuable method of accessing and updating features.

-By default, the CLI will generate a unique feature ID during upload based on a hash of the properties and geometry.
+By default, the CLI will generate a unique feature ID during CSV upload based on a hash of the properties and geometry.

 Unique IDs are important for Data Hub Add-on features such as Virtual Spaces.